ljarasius/ausnog-2025/pages/tac.md

 interface: irb.1, peer addr: 192.0.2.1
 ```

 That order doesn't seem right to me.
+If BGP is taking down my BFD session, there's no real point in having it turned on.
 Surely a bug, yes?

 <!--
 Here is the log message that starts it all.
 We see the BGP session go down due to timeouts exceeding, which is completely fine if we didn't have BFD turned on, however we do.
 But then we see BFD go down, _after_ it?
 And what's the message?